 Child custody is often the most sensitive aspect of a divorce.
 Parents are free to come up with a parenting plan that works for them, but if they cannot come to a mutual agreement, the court will decide for them.
 Under Nevada law, all child custody determinations are made according to what the court considers to be in the best interest of the child.
 This standard gives a judge broad discretion to consider any factor that may be relevant to the child’s overall health, safety, and well-being.
 Some examples of factors that a court may consider include the child’s wishes, the child’s relationship with each parent, the child’s physical, developmental, and emotional needs, each parent’s ability to co-parent, any history of domestic violence, child abuse, or neglect, and how well adjusted the child is to their current home, school, and general environment.Explore Your Options With a Family Law Lawyer in Las Vegas

 At Malcolm P. LaVergne & Associates, we can vigorously protect your rights throughout the entire legal journey.
 Las Vegas family law attorney Malcolm P. LaVergne understands that family law issues may be emotionally charged and extremely personal.
 We are here to answer your questions and address your concerns.
 We can assist people in Henderson, Mesquite, North Las Vegas, Boulder City, and other cities in Clark County.
-To discuss your case in more detail, feel free to contact us online or call us at 702-448-7981 to set up a free consultation.
+To discuss your case in more detail, feel free to contact us online or call us at 702-448-7981.
 We also can help you if you are seeking a criminal defense attorney to fight DUI or other criminal charges.